State Library and Archives of Florida

-The State Library and Archives of Florida is the central repository for the archives of state government for the state of Florida.
-It is located at the R.A.
-Gray Building on 500 South Bronough Street in Tallahassee, Florida, Florida's capital.

-Mandated by state law, the Florida State Archives is assigned to collect, preserve, and make available for research the historically significant records of Florida.
-It also stores and makes available private manuscripts and correspondence, local government records, photographs, maps, film clips, and materials that complement the official state records and Florida history.
+The State Library and Archives of Florida is a government library with historically significant records of Florida such as private manuscripts and correspondence, local government records, photographs, maps, film clips, and materials that complement the official state records and Florida history.

+Located at the R.A.
+Gray Building on 500 South Bronough Street in Tallahassee, Florida, Florida's capital, it is mandated by state law.

 Many photos from the Florida Photographic Collection are used frequently for articles on Wikipedia and assist users in describing events in Florida history.
 A selection of archival items from the State Library and Archives are available through the digital outreach program Florida Memory.

 History

+The Spanish kept records in Florida.

-The State Library and Archives of Florida was a library of humble beginnings in the year 1845.
-Shortly after its admission as a state, the legislature began to realize the vital and crucial need to preserve, protect, and collect documents about the history of Florida.
-During that same legislative meeting, a statute was enacted naming the "Secretary of State" responsible for the care, collection, organization, and display of all "books and maps belonging to the state be collected together (Florida's 'State' Library, 1909).
+Shortly after its admission as a state in 1845, the Florida legislature identified the vital and crucial need to preserve, protect, and collect documents about the history of Florida.
+During that same legislative session, a statute was enacted naming the "Secretary of State" responsible for the care, collection, organization, and display of all books and maps belonging to the state be collected together.
 It was also said in the statute that all such documents be cataloged as thoroughly as possible.
-However, this task was neglected, and as a result, the library and archives suffered (Florida's 'State' Library, 1909).
+However, this task was neglected, and as a result, the library and archives suffered.

 According to the Florida Historical Society's article during the administration of Dr. Jno.
-L. Crawford, "a space in the upper corridor of the Capitol was partitioned off and furnished with shelving, and a large number of the (apparently) most valuable of the books, maps, etc., was deposited there; and many such occupied shelves are in the office of the Secretary" (Florida's 'State' Library, 1909).
-However, when the Capital was remodeled in 1902, the commissioners intended to create space to accommodate the growing library but failed to do so.
+L. Crawford, "a space in the upper corridor of the Capitol was partitioned off and furnished with shelving, and a large number of the (apparently) most valuable of the books, maps, etc., was deposited there; and many such occupied shelves are in the office of the Secretary".

+When the Capital was remodeled in 1902, the commissioners intended to create space to accommodate the growing library but failed to do so.
 H. Clay Crawford, Secretary of State at the time, placed shelving on the either side of the basement walls and moved several books unarranged and uncatalogued where they were left in the dusty damp air.
 It is undetermined just how many documents of historical value lay untouched and neglected in the basement of the State Library, and it was not until some sixty years later that the library flourished as a historical point or reference for its patrons.